 17) You don’t have a clear view of things you can control, and things you cannot control

 18) You were taught to fear money.
-Therefore, you are not comfortable managing money and talking about “money.”
+Therefore, you are uncomfortable managing money and discussing “money.”
 You accept the fact you don’t need or want to think about it

 19) Money is evil.
 People who talk about money are greedy

-21) You feel you are poor and pennyless, therefore you wait to make some money before thinking about it
+21) You feel you are poor and penniless.
+Therefore you wait to make some money before thinking about it

 22) You will think about money, personal finance and investing when you are older.
 Now you are too young to think about it